Introduction to Chaplaincy Ministry – CHPL 500

 The third quiz will deal with the legality of chaplaincy in pluralistic settings.

-The second will be 1 hour and 30 minutes and be composed of 50 muliple-choice questions.
+The second will be 2 hours and be composed of 50 true/false and multiple-choice questions.
 Students must take the test during the allotted time.
 This is an open book, open note, internet usable quiz.
-(Outcomes: B, C, D, E, F)
+(CLOs: B, C, D, E, F)